 The average U.S. household with credit card debt carries a balance of nearly $16,000.
 That balance accrues interest that adds to the borrower’s debt.
-In December 2021, the national average credit card interest rate was 16.13% APR.
-This tremendous financial burden can limit a family’s flexibility for buying a house, saving for college, saving for retirement, and even managing day-to-day expenses.
+In August 2022, the national average credit card interest rate was 18.43% APR.1 This tremendous financial burden can limit a family’s flexibility for buying a house, saving for college, saving for retirement, and even managing day-to-day expenses.

 The key to correcting this situation is a three-pronged attack of changing spending habits, changing saving habits, and pursuing a debt payoff strategy.